sleipnir029/sleipnir029.github.io/_posts/2021-04-21-Digit-recognizer-using-MNIST-dataset.md

 x_train = tf.keras.utils.normalize(X_train, axis=1)
 x_test = tf.keras.utils.normalize(X_test, axis=1)
 ```
-## Convolution Neural Network (CNN)
+## Convolutional Neural Network (CNN)

 ![alt text](/assets/img/MNIST_blog/cnn_banner.png "CNN Banner")

 CNN uses their unique properties to distinguish pictures or images.
-For example:
-When we look at a cat, our brains use features like ears, tail etc define that.
-CNN does just that.
+For example: When we look at a cat, our brains use features like ears, tail etc to identify/define the cat, CNN does just that.
 First, let's look at its structure before we get started.

 - Convolutional Layer - Used to determine features
 - Non-Linearity Layer - Introduction of nonlinearity to the system